-Recap: Skip-Gram model tries to represent each word in a large text as a lower dimensional vector in a space of K dimensions such that similar words are closer to each other.
+Recap: Skip-Gram model is a popular algorithm to train word embeddings such as word2vec.
+It tries to represent each word in a large text as a lower dimensional vector in a space of K dimensions such that similar words are closer to each other.
 This is achieved by training a feed-forward network where we try to predict the context words given a specific word, i.e.,

 where is the context word and is a specific word